 ● Job creation is contributing towards bettering the lives of the people in the area as well as enhancing the environmental services.

-The three Strategic Objectives identified in the Marico Biosphere Management Plan align with the three functions for biosphere reserves of conservation, sustainable development, and logistical support as identified by UNESCO.
+The three Strategic Objectives identified in the Marico BR Management Plan align with the three functions for biosphere reserves of conservation, sustainable development, and logistical support as identified by UNESCO.
 They are as follows:

 ● The proposed Marico BR contributes to the conservation of landscapes, ecosystems, species and genetic variation (biodiversity) in the proposed Marico BR Catchments in order to protect the environmental capital of the area.